angelmc32/b-health/README.md

 This project aims to serve as a Medical Record repository for patients, in order to keep track of current and previous treatments and prescriptions, as well as medical studies.
 Users (patients) can register consultations and treatments, upload pictures for their prescriptions and medical studies, and track their vital signs.

+## Access to Web App
+You can use the following e-mail and password to access the web application and take a look at the functionality:
+- Email: paulayangel2020@gmail.com
+- Password: ArchivoSalud9

 ## Technologies
 - MongoDB Atlas
 - Express